 • Facilitate communication of the EOP through updates to the appropriate website and written materials as needed.

-• Design and conduct two internal disaster drills per year, with one of the drills to include participation by external emergency response agencies.
+• Design and conduct two internal disaster drills per year when feasible, with one of the drills to include participation by external emergency response agencies.

 • Develop training materials and facilitate the appropriate training for the university community.